AU-Master-Thesis/thesis/sections/3-methodology/study-1/algorithm.typ

   #let space = v(0.5em)
   #set par(first-line-indent: 0em)
   #set enum(numbering: box-enum.with(prefix: "GBP-"))
-  + `update_robot_neighbours`#footnote[Found in crate #crates.gbpplanner-rs at #source-link("https://github.com/AU-Master-Thesis/gbp-rs/blob/8960686facb7d38c0259141e5b22346c7d745271/crates/gbpplanner-rs/src/planner/robot.rs#L1247", "src/planner/robot.rs:1247")] utilises the #acr("ECS") to mutably query for all entities that have a `RobotConnections` component, and then consequently update them with all robots within communication range.
+  + `update_robot_neighbours`#footnote[Found in crate #crates.gbpplanner-rs at #source-link("https://github.com/AU-Master-Thesis/gbp-rs/blob/8960686facb7d38c0259141e5b22346c7d745271/crates/gbpplanner-rs/src/planner/robot.rs#L1247", "src/planner/robot.rs:1247")] utilizes the #acr("ECS") to mutably query for all entities that have a `RobotConnections` component, and then consequently update them with all robots within communication range.
     #space
     *Parity* with `Simulator::calculateRobotNeighbours` in #gbpplanner.
 Corresponds to the setting the internal data of `RobotConnection` to that of $N(R_i)$.